-For the fourth time this season and the second time in as many weeks, University of Akron senior center Zeke Marshall was named Mid-American Conference East Division Player of the Week, the league office announced on Monday.
+For the second time this season, senior center Zeke Marshall was named Mid-American Conference East Division Player of the Week, the league office announced on Monday.